Table of Contents

 Create More Fresh Pins

-Pinterest’s algorithm rewards fresh content — new images with new descriptions, even linking to older blog posts.
-The time spent managing group board memberships and fulfilling pinning ratios is almost always better spent creating additional fresh pin variations for your best content.
+Pinterest rewards fresh content — new images with new descriptions, even when they link to older blog posts.
+The time you’d spend managing group board memberships and hitting pinning ratios is almost always better spent making more fresh pin variations for your best content.

 One extra pin variation per blog post per week adds up fast.
-Over six months, that’s a significant library of fresh content that keeps getting found in search — which is more durable than group board exposure.
+Over six months that’s a real library of fresh content that keeps getting found in search — far more durable than group board exposure ever was.

 How to Find and Join a Good Group Board

 Search Pinterest directly.
-Search for your niche topic on Pinterest and filter by boards.
+Search your niche topic and filter by boards.
 Look for boards with multiple contributors and recent, quality content.

-Look at what successful pinners in your niche are contributing to.
-Find a well-performing Pinterest account in your niche and check which boards they’re saving to.
-If they’re active on certain group boards, those are worth investigating.
+See what successful pinners in your niche contribute to.
+Find a well-performing account in your niche and check which boards they’re saving to.
+If they’re active on certain group boards, those are worth a look.

 Check the board’s engagement before requesting.
 Look at the saves and comments on recent pins.
 A board with active engagement is worth considering.
 A board where pins get zero interaction isn’t.